EDCD/EDDI/SpeechResponder/Help.md

     The Vulture is made by {ShipDetails("Vulture").manufacturer}.

+### StationDetails()

+This function will provide full information for a station given its name and optional system.

+StationDetails() takes a single mandatory argument of the name of the station for which you want more information.
+If the station is not in the current system then it can be provided with a second parameter of the name of the system.

+Common usage of this is to provide further information about a station, for example:

+    {set station to StationDetails("Jameson Memorial", "Shinrarta Dezhra")}
+    Jameson Memorial is {station.distancefromstar} light years from the system's main star.

 ### CombatRatingDetails()

 This function will provide full information for a combat rating given its name.